-Congress has also expressed its concern that the Department of Energy have enough funds available to support the disablement of North Korea's nuclear weapons arsenal and production capability.
+Congress had expressed concern that the Department of Energy have enough funds available to support the disablement of North Korea's nuclear weapons arsenal and production capability.
 In the FY2008 Consolidated Appropriations Act, the Committees on Appropriations provided DOE's NNSA with funding discretion to provide up to \$10 million towards its activities in North Korea.
-It also directs the Department to submit a supplemental budget request if additional resources are required during FY2008.
-115
+It also directs the Department to submit a supplemental budget request if additional resources are required during FY2008.127

 Beyond the Glenn amendment restrictions, Department of Defense funds must be specifically appropriated for use in North Korea.
 Section 8045 of the FY2008 Defense Appropriations Act says that "None of the funds appropriated or otherwise made available in this Act may be obligated or expended for assistance to the Democratic People's Republic of Korea unless specifically appropriated for that purpose."
 Section 8044 of the FY2009 Consolidated Security, Disaster Assistance, and Continuing Appropriations Act, 2009 (P.L.
 110-329) also contains this language.
 However, authorization was given for CTR funds to be used globally.
-The FY2008 Defense Authorization Act specifically encourages "activities relating to the denuclearization of the Democratic People's Republic of Korea" as a potential new initiative for CTR work.
-Senator Richard Lugar has proposed that the CTR program be granted "notwithstanding authority" for this work since the Defense Department's experience in the former Soviet Union, expertise and resources could make it well-positioned to conduct threat reduction work in North Korea and elsewhere.
-Currently, the Department of Defense is not working on disablement efforts, but there may be a future role for DOD is the Six Party process progresses to dismantlement work.
+The FY2008